adrianagiongo/RhizoWheat-ms1/scripts/readme.md

 This script selects group of samples to be analyzed separetely.

 ### 6. Rarefaction
-This script performes rarefaction based on the minimum sequences.
+This script performs rarefaction based on the minimum sequences.

 ### 7. Alpha diversity
 This script calculates alpha diversity based on the rarefied data.

 ### 8. Ordination
 This scripts creates MDS plots and calculates PERMANOVA and ANOSIM.

+### 9. DESeq2
+This script performs differential abundance (DA) between two groups.